Joeystaten11/CSC301Fall2018/Unit4/Unit4.4Notes.md

 ```
 This older style is sometimes called *theta-style* join, and the newer `INNER JOIN...ON` style is called an *ANSI* join.

-Here is another example using the hotel schema:
+Here is a theta-style JOIN example using the hotel schema:

 ```sql
 SELECT h.hname, count(hr.hno)